Trump says embattled VA pick Ronny Jackson 'making a decision' on future: 'I wouldn't do it'

 Rounds also said the committee still needs more paperwork from the White House on Jackson before the nomination can go forward.

-Fox News’ Joseph Weber and Jason Donner and The Associated Press contributed to this report.
+Fox News’ Joseph Weber, John Roberts and Jason Donner and The Associated Press contributed to this report.